SixiemeLune/ProjetLong-Worm/README.md

 ## Introduction

 This project explores controlled worm exploitation using intentional vulnerabilities implemented in specific pieces of code.
 It includes a server vulnerability designed to exhibit a buffer overflow and an exploitative code component that leverages this vulnerability.
+This project inteds to study the worm propagation inside a LAN.

 ## Code Components